kevintpeng/Learn-Something-Every-Day/UWaterloo/SE350: Operating Systems.md

 - processor checks for interrupt, store snapshot on stack and execute interrupt handler
   - simple model just disables interrupts while running a handler
 - lean ISR vs heavy ISR gives you control of what state need be preserved (lean specifies registers to preserve)

+### Context Switching
+OS creates an abstraction, running processes; instances of executing programs.
+Its context consists of registers, vars, program counter)
+- Multiprogramming environment has independent sequential processes, only one is active at once
+- OS keeps processes in a process table (Process Control Block)
+- a **context switch** or task switch is switching the CPU from one process to another
+  - **context** is the contents of the CPU's registers and PC at any point
+  - consists of suspension of one process and resuming of another

+Context switch steps:

+1. Save context of CPU
+2. Schedule next process for execution
+3. Load new context of CPU